Several years ago at a market, I bought strawberries from a farmer. I absentmindedly popped one in my mouth as I walked away.

 Successive federal governments are also responsible for the decline in food quality and the disappearance of small to medium sized farms.
 Free trade agreements opened the floodgate to imported produce.
 This produce may be cheaper because of economies of scale, the use of slave labour, questionable processing, or illegal dumping.
 Australian farmers, with their higher standards and costs, cannot compete.

 The result?
 More synthetic chemicals are used to grow our food, nutritional value is lost, and energy is wasted during shipping and storage.
 Produce is tasteless and rots within days.
-In addition, the food system is now vulnerable in the face of the combined effects of multiple disasters, fuel price increases and large-scale pandemics.
+And now, our food system is now vulnerable in the face of the combined effects of multiple disasters, fuel price increases and large-scale pandemics.
+Which is a problem, if you need to eat.

 We must cultivate small, local and diverse farms.